kz-n/wynn-builder-ui/README.md

 - The Config File tab allows you to edit the configuration in real-time
 - Changes are automatically saved
 - Configuration files are stored in the `config` directory

+### Builder
+- This tab allows you to run the builder and monitor its output in real time
+- Press the `Start Builder` button to run it

 ### Themes
 - Access the Theme tab to change the application's appearance